ioquatix/bake/guides/getting-started/readme.md

 - A `bake` executable used for invoking one or more tasks.
 - A {ruby Bake::Context} instance which is bound to a project or gem and exposes a hierarchy of runnable tasks.
-- A {ruby Bake::Loaders} instance which is used for on-demand loading of bake files from the current project and all available gems.
+- A {ruby Bake::Loader::Aggregate} instance which is used for on-demand loading of bake files from the current project and all available gems.

 ## Executing Tasks